SaerTrial/sqlite-fuzzer/README.md

 ## TODO
 - ~~Building an evaluator and presenting evaluation results about branch coverage~~
+- Understanding why some functions have not been covered yet, and attempting to craft satisfied inputs reaching to them.
+- Testing different setup in fuzzing stages, such as a smaller number of "create" commands.
-- Consider a further evaluator to validate if this approach is robust to look for potential bugs and demonstrate diversity of generated inputs
+- Considering a further evaluator to validate if this approach is robust to look for potential bugs and demonstrate diversity of generated inputs
 - Trying different fuzzing approaches, e.g., concolic fuzzing

 ## Improvement